At your initial visit, we will present a copy of the following consent for your initialing and signature:

 We understand unforeseeable emergencies do occur, so if an appointment is missed or broken with less than 24 hours notice or no notice is given, a note will be placed in your account.

 However, on the second missed appointment - you will be invoiced according to the fees below, and your ability to schedule future appointments will be suspended until your account is paid in full.
 All subsequent missed appointments even after fees have been paid will immediately result in an invoice being sent and a suspended account.

 By signing below, I indicate that I have read and understood this policy.

 Patient Signature (or Guardian if a minor) Date

 BE WELL NATURAL MEDICINE CLINIC POLICIES AND INFORMED CONSENT

-These policies are for Be Well Natural Medicine and any independent contractor who provides services at any Be Well Natural Medicine location.
+These policies are for Be Well Natural Medicine and any independently-contracted Naturopathic Doctor who provides services at any Be Well Natural Medicine location.